-When migrating your application from C/370 to OS/390 V2R10 Language Environment, you must relink modules that contain calls to ctest().
+When migrating your application from C/370 to z/OS Language Environment V1R1, you must relink modules that contain calls to ctest().
 The old library object, @@CTEST, must be replaced as described in "Converting Old Executable Programs to New Executable Programs" on page 16 and in "Considerations for Interlanguage Call (ILC) Applications" on page 17.
-After you replace the old objects, the new modules are executable under OS/390 Language Environment.
+After you replace the old objects, the new modules are executable under z/OS Language Environment.